vdovhanych/filebot-autorun/README.md

-#filebot-autorun
+**filebot-autorun**

-<p align="center">Filebot amc scirpt with autorun inotify service when the file is added to watched folder.<br />
+Filebot amc scirpt with autorun inotify service when the file is added to watched folder

 REQUIREMENTS